 Plan a meeting with the supervisor or HR staff

-- Losing future vacation days and sick days, being demoted from work or worse, getting a termination letter: Some companies have policies that dictate that employees will be penalized if they are away from work without formal written notice.
+• Losing future vacation days and sick days, being demoted from work, or worse, getting a termination letter: Some companies have policies that dictate that employees will be penalized if they are away from work without formal written notice.
 Based on the employee’s current standing with the employer/their value in the organization, they may lose their sick/vacation leave, be demoted from their current position, or the employer may decide to fire them on the grounds of insubordination.

-- If an employee verbally discusses their intention to be away from work with a supervisor, they are granted an extended leave of absence.
-But unfortunately, the supervisor fails to record it in the employee’s personnel file or notify other executives within the organization.
+• If an employee verbally discusses their intention to be away from work with a supervisor, they are granted an extended leave of absence.
+Unfortunately, the supervisor fails to record it in the employee’s personnel file or notify other executives within the organization.
 As a result, the employee might be penalized once they return from their leave.
 In addition, it may lead to a fallout with the employer, which is bad for the employee’s career and time in the organization, as it may lead to a more drastic consequence such as employment termination.

-Sample Permission Letter for Leave from Work
+Permission Letter for Leave from Work Template

 Your Name